Iglesia ni Cristo: 2015 Iglesia ni Cristo leadership controversy

+Political endorsements

+The Iglesia ni Cristo is known for its political endorsements every election season in the Philippines.
+The church has previously endorsed the presidential candidacies of the dictator Ferdinand Marcos, who was ousted by the first People Power revolution and escaped to the United States amid corruption scandals, Joseph Estrada, who was ousted by the second People Power revolution and arrested for plunder, Gloria Macapagal-Arroyo, who was arrested for plunder, Rodrigo Duterte, who was arrested for crimes against humanity by the International Criminal Court, and Bongbong Marcos.
+It has endorsed the vice presidential candidacy of Sara Duterte, who has been impeached twice.
+The church has previously endorsed the re-election bids of senators Jinggoy Estrada, who has been arrested thrice for plunder, Bong Revilla, who has been arrested twice for plunder, and fellow INC member Rodante Marcoleta, who has been arrested for plunder.
+It has also endorsed the mayorship of Alice Guo (Guo Hua Ping), a Chinese spy and convicted human trafficker linked to the controversial Philippine Offshore Gaming Operators (POGOs) scandal.

 Felix Y. Manalo Foundation

 The Felix Y. Manalo (FYM) Foundation is the humanitarian outreach arm of the Iglesia ni Cristo (INC) church.
-It manages INC’s international aid programs providing free medical and dental clinics, educational assistance, disaster relief and other essential goods to needy communities.
+It manages INC's international aid programs providing free medical and dental clinics, educational assistance, disaster relief and other essential goods to needy communities.

 In August 2022, the FYM Foundation, in partnership with Iglesia ni Cristo congregations in Canada, distributed 2,000 grocery bags and donated funds to local charities during a Care for Humanity event in Red Deer.
 In 2022, FYM Foundation received the 2021 Presidential Award for Filipino Individuals and Organizations Overseas (PAFIOO) under the "Banaag" category.